adityajain15/cincityApp/post.md

 # Introduction

+> NOTE: avoid "one" instead of "we"/"I", avoid passive voice, avoid verbiage.
+> Be concise, precise and, wherever possible, informal!

 Social networks like Facebook and Twitter are created with communities in mind.
 But there are also passive, implict communities that are defined by their members’ interactions with the service (such as Netflix and Spotify)